What Is Candle Tunneling?

 Fixing a Dirty Wick or a Flickering Flame

 Soot and smoke marks on the glass are another common problem, caused by incomplete combustion, often because the balance or consistency is off with the amount of liquid wax being drawn up by the wick.
 If the flame doesn’t get the right steady flow of fuel, it will flicker or smoke.
 The type and quality of wax has a lot to do with this process too.
-Soy candles, for example, are particular known for their almost soot-free quality.
+Soy candles, for example, are particularly known for their almost soot-free quality.

 Burning candles in drafty conditions, like near an open window, fan or outside will also increase soot because it disturbs the flame and fuel balance as well.
-Any time you see the flame bouncing and changing in size, there is a problem, and it can affect the overall lifespan of your candle and cause tunnelling.
+Any time you see the flame bouncing and changing in size, there is a problem, and it can affect the overall lifespan of your candle and cause tunneling.

 Using a hurricane vase or tall cylinder seems like an easy solution for drafts, but it can also rob the flame of the oxygen it needs.
 It will suck in more air from the top, but the heated air also needs to get out.
 This can actually cause air turbulence and a draft of its own, and the flame will flicker as a result.
 You might have noticed that the further down a tall container candle burns, the more soot and smoke there is.
 This is what is going on and causing the problem.